Kama-Kama Line: History

 The two major train stations in the Kamata area, Kamata and Keikyu Kamata, are located 800 m apart, and a transfer between the stations requires a 10-minute walk.
 Ota City has had plans to connect the stations since 1982.
 The line was initially envisioned primarily as a convenience for commuters, but started to be officially dubbed as a Haneda Airport access line around 2007, in order to increase its appeal to other government and private entities.

 Although the Tokyo metropolitan government indicated skepticism about the need for the line, Ota has promoted its construction to national government officials.
 A study released by Ota in December 2015 estimated the economic impact of the line at around 239 billion yen, of which construction impact would account for around 184 billion yen and passenger consumption impact would account for around 54 billion yen.

 The Ota and Tokyo governments agreed in 2022 to divide the cost of the line, aiming to commence operation in 2035.
 As of 2022, the estimated project cost was 136 billion yen, and it was projected that the line would turn a profit after 17 years of operation.
 A third sector operating company, Haneda Airport Line, was founded in October 2022 with investment from Ota City and Tokyu.
-Tokyu applied for government approval of the new line in January 2025, at which point the project cost was estimated at approximately 125 billion yen.
+Tokyu applied for government approval of the new line in January 2025, at which point the project cost was estimated at 125 billion yen.